schnorr/jrastro/README.md

 JRastro is a tracing library for Java applications based on the JVMTI interface.
 The library is released under GPLv3, and requires [librastro](https://github.com/schnorr/akypuera/tree/master/librastro) to provide a low memory footprint and low intrusion.
+Don't worry about the librastro depedency, we just made your life easier and included its source code directly here (thanks GPL3).
 The binary trace files are converted to the Paje file format using the tool called `jrastro_converter`.

 Compiling